 PREVIOUS VISITS:

 The interior of this building, although renovated and updated since its establishment, is impressive and must have been quite the site back in the 1800’s with its spacious rooms, large as life paintings and bold colors.
-I have never stayed overnight in the inn, and after what happened on this most recent visit I’m not sure I ever will, but I was instantly drawn upstairs when I first entered the building.
+I have never stayed overnight in the inn – and after what happened during this visit I’m not sure I ever will – but I was instantly drawn upstairs when I first entered the building.

 We have been to the Logan Inn several times now and it has been common to encounter this woman spirit and this soldier – or at the very least a soldier.
 I have witnessed children spirits running around as well – 3 different ones.
 2 boys and a girl and all appear to be under the age of 10.